Azure-Samples/active-directory-dotnet-admin-restricted-scopes-v2/README.md

    - In the *Commonly used Microsoft APIs* section, click on **Microsoft Graph**
    - In the **Delegated permissions** section, ensure that the right permissions are checked: **openid**, **email**, **profile**, **offline_access**, **User.Read**, **Group.Read.All**, **User.ReadBasic.All**.
 Use the search box if necessary.
    - Select the **Add permissions** button

+1. Once you've run the script, be sure to follow the manual steps.
+Indeed Azure AD PowerShell does not create an app which audience is Work or School + personal accounts, even if this registration is already possible from the Azure portal:
+     In the list of pages for the application registration of the application, select **Manifest**
+     - search for **signInAudience** and make sure it's set to **AzureADandPersonalMicrosoftAccount**
+     - Select **Save**

 If you have an existing application that you have registered in the past, feel free to use that instead of creating a new registration.